 - Poor diet – certain foods, aside from food sensitivities, are pro-inflammatory, while others are anti-inflammatory.
 For example, trans fats are more inflammatory while fish oils are anti-inflammatory.

-- Estrogen – for women, estrogen is necessary to develop healthy eggs every month.
-However, excess estrogen or estrogen that is not well balanced by other hormones like progesterone, can cause problems like polyps.
+- Estrogen – for women, estrogen is necessary to develop a uterine lining and is produced as an egg is developing each month.
+However, excess estrogen, chemicals that act like estrogen or estrogen that is not well balanced by other hormones like progesterone, can cause problems like polyps.
 How does this happen?

 - Excess estrogen.
 Once your body has sufficient estrogen, the liver needs to process and break down the extra estrogen for excretion.
 What ingredients are needed for this process?
-Vitamin B6, vitamin B12, 5MTHF, indole-3-carbinol, sulfur, and glucaric acid (glucarate).
-If your body is missing one or more of these ingredients, estrogen may get partially broken down, but isn’t excreted.
+Vitamin B6, vitamin B12, magnesium, 5MTHF, indole-3-carbinol, sulfur, and glucaric acid (glucarate).
+If your body is missing one or more of these ingredients, estrogen may get partially broken down but isn’t excreted.
 Will a blood test for estrogen show this?
-No. Blood tests don’t assess the multiple forms of estrogen and estrogen breakdown intermediates.
+No. Blood tests don’t assess the multiple forms of estrogen and estrogen breakdown intermediates or metabolites.

-- Excess estrogen.
-Excessive estrogen production or activity.
-Insulin can drive increased production of insulin and lower levels of Sex Hormone Binding Globulin (SHBG).
+- Excessive estrogen production or activity.
+Your diet can increase your blood levels of insulin.
+Higher insulin can drive increased production of estrogen through aromatase stimulation.
+Insulin also lowers levels of Sex Hormone Binding Globulin (SHBG).
 SHBG helps lower estrogen activity, so lowering SHBG increases estrogen activity.

 - Lack of hormones that should be balancing estrogen.
-Progesterone, testosterone, DHEAs and Androstenedione, can all balance estrogen by competing with it for receptor sites.
-Low levels of these hormones can happen because of excessive stress, high levels of estrogen can suppress their production and lack of certain vitamins and minerals such as vitamin B6 can negatively affect their production.
+Progesterone, testosterone, DHEAs, and Androstenedione, can all balance estrogen by competing with it for receptor sites.
+Low levels of these hormones can happen because of excessive stress.
+Through a feedback loop, high levels of estrogen can suppress their production.
+Lack of certain vitamins and minerals such as vitamin B6 can negatively affect hormone production.

 Should you treat a uterine polyp?